Social aspects of television: Gender and television

 From 1930 till today daytime television hasn't changed much.
 Soap operas and talk shows still dominate the daytime time slot.
 Primetime television since the 1950s has been aimed at and catered towards males.
 In 1952, 68% of characters in primetime dramas were male; in 1973, 74% of characters in these shows were male.
 In 1970 the National Organization for Women (NOW) took action.
 They formed a task force to study and change the "derogatory stereotypes of women on television."
 In 1972 they challenged the licences of two network-owned stations on the basis of their sexist programming.
 In the 1960s the shows I Dream of Jeannie and Bewitched insinuated that the only way that a woman could escape her duties was to use magic.
 Industry analysis Shari Anne Brill of Carat USA states, "For years, when men were behind the camera, women were really ditsy.
 Now you have female leads playing superheroes, or super business women."
 Current network broadcasting features a range of female portrayals.
 This is evident in a 2014 study showing that "42% of all major characters on television are female".

 Proper interpretation and promotion of the increasing number of women working on and behind the scene of television projects are helping with the development of feminism, and now is the prime time to do so.
-In August of 2007, television was helping the woman of India by giving them female empowerment.
+In August 2007, television was helping the women of India by giving them female empowerment.
 In a survey from 2001 to 2003, "Indian Women don't have a lot of control over their lives.
 More than half need permission from their husbands to go shopping."
 India Women were expected to be the traditional house wife that cooked, cleaned, and give birth to many of their kids.
 But around that time cable television had arrived in Indian villages.
 One of their most popular shows was where, "Their emancipated female characters are well-educated, work outside the home, control their own money, and have fewer children than rural women."
 The women's attitudes that had access to the television changes profoundly.
 For example, "After a village got cable, women's preference for male children fell by 12 percentage points.
 The average number of situations in which women said that wife beating is acceptable fell by about 10 percent.
 And the authors' composite autonomy index jumped substantially, by an amount equivalent to the attitude difference associated with 5.5 years of additional education."
 By giving India women access to cable television it opened their eyes to see what their life could be like.
 It is said they should call it the "Empowerment Box" because of the awareness it brought to their country.